-FIELD EXPERIENCE: MASTER'S Prerequisite: permission of instructor.
+FIELD EXPERIENCE: MASTER'S 1-3 credits Prerequisite: permission of instructor.
 Practical school psychology-related experience in school setting.

 INDEPENDENT STUDY Prerequisites: permission of advisor and supervisor of the independent study.
 Documentation of specific area of investigation.
 Nature of the inquiry to be determined by student-supervisor agreement.